 This information includes the contact details of your solicitor or conveyancer, real estate agent and vendor, as well as a copy of the contract of sale.

-Once a valuation has been carried out and all the other documents have been received and processed, your lender will grant formal approval on your loan and the documents will be sent to you.
+A registered valuation might be a condition of your loan too so once this has been carried out and all the other documents have been received and processed, your lender will grant formal approval on your loan and the documents will be sent to you.

 At this time, you will need to sign these documents and return them.
 Your solicitor or conveyancer will then liaise with your lender until the loan settles.